-I bought the Best Baby Monitor App on iTunes (only available for iOS) and then couldn’t make it work on my Mac computer because the computer is too old.
+I bought the Best Baby Monitor App (now called Cloud Baby Monitor) on iTunes (only available for iOS) and then couldn’t make it work on my Mac computer because the computer is too old.
 I repurchased it from the app store and had success with an iPad.
 Still only a $7 investment.

 At first, I couldn’t see anything but once I bothered to read the directions, I was able to get a crystal clear image of my baby on the iPad (which I used as the parental unit).
 My iPhone operated as the child unit.
 I placed it in my son’s crib and he slept peacefully in the glowing light of the iPhone.
 The picture was incredibly clear.
 I could even see his chest rising up and down.
 My husband and I were pretty impressed.

 There are also other features like three lullabies you can play to help your baby sleep, the ability to talk to your baby and ability to record every babble and cry, that you can then actually share via email with family and friends.
 I’m almost surprised this app doesn’t nurse your baby in the middle of the night.